Lilium nanum Klotzsch & Garcke 1862

 both “nana Sikkim” in courtesy of Steve Garvie.

-product-image Lilium nanum var. nanum in courtesy of Steve Garvie
+product-image Lilium nanum var. nanum in courtesy of Steven Garvie